Search legal guides

 Source — the actual words

-“residential property company” means any company, other than a REIT …, that holds property that constitutes— (a) residential property; or (b) a contingent right contemplated in paragraph (f) of the definition of “property”, and where the fair value of that property or contingent right comprises more than 50 per cent of the aggregate fair market value of all the assets … held by that company … [The Guide explains:] The supply of any shares or other interests in an entity falling within the scope of this definition is regarded as the supply of “property” which is subject to transfer duty.
+“residential property company” means any company, other than a REIT …, that holds property that constitutes— (a) residential property; or (b) a contingent right contemplated in paragraph (f) of the definition of “property”, and where the fair value of that property or contingent right comprises more than 50 per cent of the aggregate fair market value of all the assets … held by that company … [The Guide explains:] The implication is that the supply of any shares or other interests in an entity falling within the scope of this definition is regarded as the supply of “property” which is subject to transfer duty.

 Note — The first sentence is the statutory definition (it is in the section 1 definition of “property” in the Transfer Duty Act); the bracketed sentence is the Guide’s own explanation of its effect, not statutory text.